kampanosg/cv/README.md

-# The CV Page
+# CV
 This is the "official" repo for my CV.
 I figured it's a lot easier to keep (and maintain) it here, rather than a random folder in the cloud.
 There's a compiled PDF for the ~millions of~ recruiters eager to read my CV, but don't know how to compile Latex.

 Otherwise, if you're brave enough, you can compile it from source - just follow the steps listed bellow.

-## Some notes (so I don't forget)
+## Building from source

 ### Requirements
 * Editor